 This room was another bedroom when the Campbell’s lived in the house.
 Fiber arts and other small classes are taught in this space.

-Take the few steps down at the left side of The Ballroom entrance and you come to the photography studio on the left and a large kitchen on the right.
-This kitchen is used to prepare food for special events being hosted in The Ballroom but doubles as the site for other fun, messy classes such as paper making.
+Take the few steps down at the left side of The Ballroom entrance and you come to the art closet on the left and a large kitchen on the right.
+This kitchen is used to prepare food for special events being hosted in the Ballroom but doubles as the site for other fun, messy classes such as macarons, giant cookie creations, and gingerbread houses.
 The kitchen was part of the original house – possibly another bedroom with a back stairway providing access to the downstairs.
-The photography studio might have been yet another bedroom as there were a total of 6 bedrooms when the Campbells originally resided in the house.
+The art closet might have been yet another bedroom as there were a total of 6 bedrooms when the Campbell’s originally resided in the house.